What is Sustainability?

 According to one organization, Global Footprint Network, 7.7 Billion people are consuming far more resources than the earth can naturally renew and emitting far more wastes than it can absorb.
 They state we need the equivalent of over an 1.7 Earths at our current level of economic activity to be sustainable.

-Global Affluence (A) or economic activity must largely be reduced by half if 7.7 billion people are to live sustainably and allow for the abundance and diversity of life to flourish.
+Global Affluence (A), economic activity or consumption must largely be reduced by half if 7.7 billion people are to live sustainably and allow for the abundance and diversity of life to flourish.

 So based on 7.7 billion people what do I need to do to live sustainably?